Minimal change diseaseMinimal change nephrotic syndrome; Nil disease; Lipoid nephrosis; Idiopathic nephrotic syndrome of childhood

 - Low levels of albumin in the blood

-Corticosteroids can cure minimal change disease in most children.
-Some patients may need to stay on steroids to keep the disease in remission.
+Medicines called corticosteroids can cure minimal change disease in most children.
+Some children may need to stay on steroids to keep the disease from returning.

 Swelling may be treated with: